SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Alternatively, you can take a cruise around the island on the Escape from the Rock Cruise.
 This ride takes you under the Golden Gate Bridge and gets close to Alcatraz but does not stop for a visit.

-The last option is great for those who don't have time to spend several hours on the island, yet still want to see it up close and learn about its history.
+The last option is great for those who don't have time to spend several hours on the island, but still want to see it up close and learn about its history.

 San Francisco Ferry to Angel Island